 Are you considering applying for your child to attend the gifted program at Westmount Charter School?
-We have a specific gifted assessment that is designed to meet Westmount’s application requirements.
+I have a specific gifted assessment that is designed to meet Westmount’s application requirements.

 Session Length: One 3-hour session or two 1.5 hour sessions